gksajy/slimcode/README.md

 ```
 ## Code2nl
 ### CodeBERT
-The code for code2nl of codebert can be found [here](https://github.com/cufelxn/slimcode/tree/main/model/code2nl/codebert).It is originally from [CodeBert](https://github.com/microsoft/CodeBERT/tree/master/CodeBERT).And we modify the code for fixed epochs and evaluate only in the end of every epoch for time comparation.
+The code for code2nl of codebert can be found [here](https://github.com/cufelxn/slimcode/tree/main/model/code2nl/codebert).It is originally from [CodeBert](https://github.com/microsoft/CodeBERT/tree/master/CodeBERT).And we modify the code for fixed epochs and evaluate only in the end of every epoch for time comparation.<br>
 training:
 ```
 python run_codebert.py --do_train --do_eval --model_type roberta --model_name_or_path microsoft/codebert-base --train_filename ../data/base/train_no_comment.txt --dev_filename ../data/base/valid_no_comment.txt --output_dir ./codebert/base --max_source_length 256 --max_target_length 128 --beam_size 10 --train_batch_size 64 --eval_batch_size 64 -learning_rate 5e-5